bbelka/bbelka/README.md

 ## Description
 This is my portfolio.
-I uses React.js for dynamic front-end content generation and Bootstrap for the framework.
+I used React.js for dynamic front-end content generation and Bootstrap for the framework.
 There is also a seperate repo that holds the server for email generation: bbelka-srvr.

 ## Table of Contents
 1. [Installation](#installation)